1. Blog

 Sound Quality#

-Traktor Pro features Elastique 3 time-stretching with high quality, although the output can be a bit crackly at lower buffer times.
+Traktor Pro features Elastique 3 time-stretching with high quality, although the performance can vary depending on system settings and buffer size.
 DJ.Studio has a wider range of audio performance options, so you can tune the CPU usage to work smoothly on your machine.

 Recording#